loveleshco/OnlineExamPortal/README.md

 # OnlineExamPortal
 This website was developed to conduct online test consisting of mcqs,true or false and descriptive answers.
-We have used HTML,CSS,Javascript for frontend and nodejs,python for backend.
+We have used HTML,CSS,Javascript for frontend and nodejs,python,mongoDb for backend.

 Steps to run
-1.Extract the Files
+1.Clone the Repository

 2.Install mongodb,nodejs and python